tristandunn/configuration/keyboard/README.markdown

 Key    | Description
 ------ | ------------
-c      | Move window to the center of the screen. h      | Move and resize the window to the left half of the screen. j      | Move and resize the window to the bottom half of the screen. k      | Move and resize the window to the top half of the screen. l      | Move and resize the window to the right half of the screen. return | Resize window the fill the entire screen. s      | Resize window to 80% of the screen and center it.
+a      | Increase the window size by 10% of the screen size. c      | Move window to the center of the screen. d      | Resize window to 80% of the screen and center it. h      | Move and resize the window to the left half of the screen. j      | Move and resize the window to the bottom half of the screen. k      | Move and resize the window to the top half of the screen. l      | Move and resize the window to the right half of the screen. return | Resize window the fill the entire screen. s      | Decrease the window size by 10% of the screen size.

 ### Utilities